Frank Cox (architect)

-Tignal Franklin "Frank" Cox (1854–1940) was an American artist and theater architect.
+Tignal Franklin Cox (1854–1940) was an American artist and theater architect.
 He worked as a scenic artist, decorator, builder, architect, and developer.

 Biography

 Cox started his artistic career in the 1880s having painted backdrop curtains for the Opera House in Batavia, New York (1883) and the Academy of Music in Auburn, New York (1884).
 In 1885 he became the scenic artist for Smith's Opera Houses in Tarrytown, New York, and in Batavia.

 He began working as an architect in New Orleans around 1893.
 He designed the Grand 1894 Opera House in Galveston, Texas.

 He relocated to Chicago in 1900.
 In 1918 he moved to the Los Angeles suburb of Covina in Southern California.
 He designed the Covina Theatre there for his son-in-law George Leonardy and his nephew Earl Sinks in 1921 (demolished in 2005 because of structural problems and replaced by the Covina Center for the Performing Arts).